priya25bce/_digital_literacy_project/README.md

 Task-01 Summary :-

 I have created an infographic on digital awareness which describes the following three topics which are what digital literacy is , safe online practices and how to be professional on online platforms.
-This has helped me to undersatnd how we can make a beautiful infographic and also taught me to put correct content.
+This has helped me to understand how we can make a beautiful infographic and also taught me to put correct content.
 I have learnt how to put short and important content that make my infographic look good and has good content.

 Task-02 Summary :-

 I have created accounts on Kaggle, LinkedIn and Github.
 The plan is to learn as many as new skills as possible with proper learning.
-On GitHub, I will post my new projects that I make and on LinkedIn, I will tey to update my profile with my new skills and achievements.
+On GitHub, I will post my new projects that I make and on LinkedIn, I will try to update my profile with my new skills and achievements.
 I will try to collaboarte with other people so that I can learn from them.
 On Kaggle, I will try to competite with various people and upadte my knowledge.

 Task-03 Summary :-